 Modern men are struggling to adapt to the fast-changing world.
 Masculinity is constantly under attack.

 In addition, modern women are doing all that they can to replace their men with the government.
-The governments are gleefully taking away the resources from men and handing it to women to receive votes.
+The governments are gleefully taking away the resources from men and handing them to women to receive votes.
 As a result, lots of modern women boast that they don’t need a man.
 Feminists take it to a whole another level and claim that children don’t need fathers.
 Their insanity is supported by the universities, the government, and the mainstream media.

 In this climate, strong men are more needed than at any other time in history.